Afrahaden/Afrahaden/README.md

 # Hi there 👋, my name is Afrah Aden Abdi

-#### I am currently pursuing Bachelor of Science in Information Technology.
+#### I am currently pursuing Bachelor of Science in Information Technology at Jomo Kenyatta University of Agriculture and Technology(JKUAT).

 👨‍💻 All of my projects are available in my <a href="https://afrahaden.github.io/afrah/"><b>portfolio</b></a>